moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-unpack/README.md

-# Apache Sling Featuremodel - Unpack Exension
+# Apache Sling Featuremodel - Unpack Extension

 This module provides support for a generic "unzip" extension for the feature model.
 It allows you to have feature model artifact extensions unzipped to the file system.